garrandall/popular-music-data/tracks/last-christmas-glee-cast.md

 Once bitten and twice shy
 I keep my distance
 But you still catch my eye
 Tell me baby, do you recognize me?
-(Ooh)
+(Oh)
 Well, it's been a year